Wild Horse Butte

 Wild Horse Butte is a 5,760-foot (1,756-meter) elevation summit located in Goblin Valley State Park, in Emery County, Utah.
 Wild Horse Butte is situated 2.3 mi west of Mollys Castle, and the top of this geological feature rises over 800 feet above its surrounding terrain, with precipitation runoff from Wild Horse Butte entering the Colorado River drainage basin.
 John C. Frémont's fifth expedition (1853–1854) stopped at Wild Horse Butte in January 1854, when Solomon Nunes Carvalho recorded a daguerreotype image of this butte.

 Geology

 This butte is set within the San Rafael Desert on the southeastern edge of the San Rafael Swell.
 Wild Horse Butte is composed of four exposed formations of Jurassic rock.
 The top layer is Morrison Formation caprock.
 The Morrison Formation is famous for dinosaur bones found within it.
-Although no dinosaur bone discoveries have been reported on Wild Horse Butte, they have been found just west within in this formation.
+Although no dinosaur bone discoveries have been reported on Wild Horse Butte, they have been found just west in this formation.
 This overlays the cliff-forming Summerville Formation, which consists of distinctive, thin beds of shale, siltstone, and sandstone.
 Thin beds and veinlets of gypsum found within the shale suggest a dry climate where ponded tidal water readily evaporated.
 Below Summerville is the slope-forming, lightly-colored Curtis Formation.
 The bottom layer is dark, reddish Entrada Sandstone, which is also the composition of the hoodoos that give Goblin Valley its name.